-O.REALLOCATION This security objective is satisfied by the following SFRs: FDP\RIP.1/APDU, FDP\RIP.1/GlobalArray, FDP\RIP.1/bArray, FDP\RIP.1/ABORT, FDP\RIP.1/KEYS, FDP\RIP.1/TRANSIENT, FDP\RIP.1/ODEL, FDP\RIP.1/OBJECTS, FDP\RIP.1/ADEL, which imposes that the contents of the re-allocated block shall always be cleared before delivering the block.
+O.REALLOCATION This security objective is satisfied by the following SFRs: FDP\RIP.1/APDU, FDP\RIP.1/bArray, FDP\RIP.1/ABORT, FDP\RIP.1/KEYS, FDP\RIP.1/TRANSIENT, FDP\RIP.1/ODEL, FDP\RIP.1/OBJECTS, and FDP\RIP.1/ADEL, which imposes that the contents of the re-allocated block shall always be cleared before delivering the block.

-O.GLOBAL\ARRAYS\CONFID Only arrays can be designated as global, and the only global arrays required in the Java Card API are the APDU buffer, the global byte array input parameter (bArray) to an applet's install method and the global arrays created by the JCSystem.makeGlobalArray(...) method.
-The clearing requirement of these arrays is met by (FDP\RIP.1/APDU, FDP\RIP.1/GlobalArray and FDP\RIP.1/bArray respectively).
+O.GLOBAL\ARRAYS\CONFID Only arrays can be designated as global, and the only global arrays required in the Java Card API are the APDU buffer and the byte array input parameter (bArray) to an applet's install method.
+The clearing requirement of these arrays is met by (FDP\RIP.1/APDU and FDP\RIP.1/bArray respectively).
 The JCVM information flow control policy (FDP\IFF.1/JCVM, FDP\IFC.1/JCVM) prevents an application from keeping a pointer to a shared buffer, which could be used to read its contents when the buffer is being used by another application.